A LONG HIKE IN FANES-SENES-BRAIES PARK IN THE DOLOMITES

 [VAL BADIA, ITALY] — I know that’s a mouthful.
 But I didn’t name it.
-But it is a UNESCO World Heritage Site.
+The FanesSenesBraies Natural Park.
+It is a UNESCO World Heritage Site.
+I’ve seen it called Nature Reserve, Natural Park and Nature Park… like everything around here, it has three or more names.
+I’m going with Natural Park.

 The Dolomites are aren’t just one range, but dozens.
 Kinda confusing really, trying to piece it all together.
 It’s all called “Dolomites” or “Alto Adige” and “Süd Tyrol” … and in a part of Italy that was once part of Austria.